AlphaAssay $ test my signal

 - Refuse to trade when verdict == "fail" or "insufficient_evidence".

-- Branch on failure_codes (edge_collapses_at_lag1 = leakage;
+- Branch on failure_codes (no_net_edge = no edge after costs;

-family_budget_exhausted = stop tweaking this family).
+deflated_out_at_n=N = stop tweaking this family).

-- Respect search_budget_left: at 0, retire the strategy family.
+- On died_at == "family_deflation", retire the strategy family.

 - A pass means "survived the trial", not "will make money".